lemoi/beijing_subway/README.md

 npm run packager
 ```
-Then，the packed app will be seen in directory out
+Then，the packed app will be seen in directory `out/`